United States v. Banki

 In United States v.
 Banki, 685 F.3d 99 (2nd Cir.
 2011) the Second Circuit Court of Appeals overturned the conviction of Mahmoud Reza Banki.
 Banki had been convicted of multiple crimes related to allegedly conspiring to violate United States sanctions against Iran by transferring large amounts of money — totaling some $3.4 million — from Iran to the United States.

 In 2010, Mahmoud Reza Banki, an Iranian-American, was arrested and prosecuted by the United States Attorney's office in New York City.
 He was charged in the Southern District of New York with violating the US sanctions against Iran.
 He was charged with conspiracy to violate the Iranian Transactions Regulations (the "ITR") and operate an unlicensed money-transmitting business and four other charges.
 His defense argued these transfers were necessary to protect the family's assets.
 He spent 22 months in prison before winning his case on appeal, with all the sanctions charges against him being dismissed.
 The case was permanently closed in July 2012.

 Banki spoke publicly for the first time about his case at TED Talk in 2014.
 He has spoken before various audiences and in The Moth podcast released January 2017, Banki spoke to the personal toll of the ordeal.

 Background

 Mahmoud Reza Banki, is an Iranian-American and a US citizen.
 He immigrated to the United States in the 1990s to attend college at the University of California at Berkeley and later at Princeton University.
 He was working at McKinsey & Company at the time of the case.

-Between 2006 and 2009, Banki's family sent proceeds of his parents' divorce settlement, approximately $3.4 million to him, from Iran to the US.
+Between 2006 and 2009, Banki's family sent him approximately $3.4 million from his parents' divorce settlement, from Iran to the US.
 The money came into a single bank account at Bank of America, over multiple transfers through an informal money transfer systems which the defendant argued was legal and the only means of sending money out of Iran at the time.
-Banki used the majority of this money to purchase an apartment in downtown Manhattan.

-Prosecutors argued that over this three-year period, between 2006 and 2009, Banki had allegedly violated the US-imposed Iran sanctions.
+Banki used most of this money to purchase an apartment in downtown Manhattan.
+Prosecutors argued that over this three-year period, Banki had allegedly violated the US-imposed Iran sanctions.